Campusoft/knowledge_base/architecture/security/authentication.md

 Authentication Request
 - login_hint.
 OPTIONAL.
-Hint to the Authorization Server about the login identifier the End-User might use to log in (if necessary). https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest
+Hint to the Authorization Server about the login identifier the End-User might use to log in (if necessary).
+Can be used to pre-fill the username/email address field of the sign-in page for the user, if their username is known ahead of time.
+https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest